oracle-livelabs/pts/ai-vector-search-fundamentals/3-exhaustive_search/exhaustive_search.md

     </copy>
     ```

-    Click on the "Explain Plan" button and choose the "Advanced View" to display an image like the one below:
+    Click on the "Explain Plan" button and choose the "Advanced View" button to display an image like the one below:

 	 ![plan query](images/parks_execute_plan.png " ")